hashxim/hconMD/work_md/Obsidian/Too Much, Too Soon, Too Fast.md

 Robert Wadlow was the largest human ever known.
 [Wiki](https://en.wikipedia.org/wiki/Robert_Wadlow).
 Abnormality in pituitary gland bombarded growth hormone leading to his size.
 At the time of death, he was 8' 11'' tall.
 He might sound like a superhuman but his life was not.
 He required steel legs braces and limped, would require leaning on wall.
 So much pressure was put on his legs that he had little feeling below his knees.
 Waldow died because of high blood pressure in his legs due to  his heart's strain to pump throughout his enormous body which caused an ulcer and led to deadly infection.

 One cannot triple the size of human and expect triple performance.
+The mechanics doesn't work like that.
+There are limits to scaling.

+Other Example - A flea can jump 2 feet in air and human athlete about five.
+But if flea is as

 ---
 # Footer